-- Roadside nitrogen dioxide levels have decreased from 35.1μg/m3 in 2011 to 23.8μg/m3 in 2022. - In 2022, the mean nitrogen dioxide level for the ten sites, previously used as an indicator for PfG reporting was 26.9μg/m3.
-This was 0.6μg/m3 greater than the level reported in 2021. - In 2022 there was no breach of the UK Strategy Objective or The Air Quality Standards Regulations Limit Values of 40 μg/m3 for the annual mean concentration of particle matter (PM10).
-The annual mean concentration of PM10 across urban areas was 14 μg/m3 and the mean for the Lough Navar rural background monitoring site was 7 μg/m3. - In 2021, of the ammonia emissions from agriculture, 86 per cent came from livestock, 8 per cent from the application of fertilisers containing nitrogen and 6 per cent from the application of other organic materials to land (sewage sludge and digestate).
+- Roadside nitrogen dioxide levels have decreased from a high annual average of 40.6μg/m3 in 2012 to 23.7μg/m3 in 2023. - In 2023, the mean nitrogen dioxide level for the ten sites, previously used as an indicator for PfG reporting was 26.7μg/m3.
+This was similar to the levels reported in 2021 and 2022. - In 2023 there was no breach of the UK Strategy Objective or The Air Quality Standards Regulations Limit Values of 40 μg/m3 for the annual mean concentration of particulate matter (PM10).
+The annual mean concentration of PM10 across urban areas was 13 μg/m3 and the mean for the Lough Navar rural background monitoring site was 7 μg/m3. - In 2021, of the ammonia emissions from agriculture, 86 per cent came from livestock, 8 per cent from the application of fertilisers containing nitrogen and 6 per cent from the application of other organic materials to land (sewage sludge and digestate).